imager-io/imager/README.md

 More concretely.
 Expose a uniform interface for image transcoding and optimization of popular codecs.
 Based on off-the-shelf encoders, akin to FFmpeg.
 With support predominately concerned with lossy codecs.

 ## More to come
 Stay tuned for future updates.
-Currently in the works is support for other image formats.
+Currently in the works is support for other image formats, and broader ecosystem support.

 ## Feedback & Feature Requests
 Just use the GitHub issue tracker for this project.